 While it may seem trite, the saying "Guns don't kill people; people kill people" has bearing in this case.
 Derivatives may be the instrument people use to express ill-considered investment decisions, but the root fault lies with the decisions themselves.

 The fact that merely a month ago, J.P.
 Morgan's losses were estimated to be $2 billion, and now they are reportedly estimated to be as bad as $9 billion is not a function of the instrument, but rather a function of market dynamics.
 This is not to say that derivatives have not played their part in exacerbating a bad situation.
 Certainly, the complexity of some "fancy" derivatives (like indexes of credit default swaps) exceeds the human capacity to fully comprehend.
 In the attempt to make sense of the complexity, people with fancy degrees in mathematics, statistics, and physics build sophisticated mathematical models.
 But these models are not able to fully capture the complexity, either--they are, after all, created by humans and are thus subject to the weaknesses of their creators.

 Despite Dimon's testimony to Congress that this was a one-off event and that derivatives markets have no need of greater regulation, I for one believe there is a strong case to be made to the contrary.
 A well-functioning, well-regulated market is to finance what well-built, well-maintained roads are to interstate commerce.

 J.P.
 Morgan, like all large banks, is receiving the implicit (and at times explicit) support of the U.S. government, and, more importantly, U.S. taxpayers.
 Since they are sharing the road with the rest of us, I believe they should be made to obey safe speed limits.

-Erik Kobayashi-Solomon does not own shares in any of the securities mentioned above.
+Erik Kobayashi-Solomon does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.